June 5, 2015

 Applicants who do not meet the preliminary guidelines, or who do not provide all documentation within the required time frame, will be sent denial notification, reasons for the denial, and review information.

 Applicant who meet the preliminary requirements will receive notification to complete and provide a packet of information for a briefing of the Housing Choice Voucher Program.

 When do I report an address change, if I am moving or don't have a permanent address?

 You must keep your address information current with PCHA and immediately report, in writing, any changes of your mailing address.
 Failure to keep your mailing address current with PCHA could result in missed deadlines and/or appointments, resulting in withdrawal of your application.

 Is there a time limit to reply give information about my application?
-Is assistance guaranteed once I receive my voucher?

 Any correspondences from PCHA about your application, will advise you of the appointment date or deadline date to respond.
 You must cooperate to avoid withdrawal of your application.